LiveHelperChat/doc/docs/custom-fields-and-prefill.md

 lhc_var.gender = 'Gender';
 ```

 You can update any core attribute of chat object.
-Like `email`,`phone` etc. All possible attributes you can find [https://api.livehelperchat.com](https://api.livehelperchat.com) at the bottom under `Models > Chat`
+Like `lhc.email`,`lhc.phone` etc. All possible attributes you can find [https://api.livehelperchat.com](https://api.livehelperchat.com) at the bottom under `Models > Chat`

 ## Showing custom column in chat list